maxal-studio/humhub-mentionedUsers/README.md

 ## Installation

   - Clone this repository inside your Humhub Directory/protected/modules
-  - Rename this directory to : mentioned users
+  - Rename this directory to : mentionedUsers
   - Log In as Administrator
   - Navigate to Administration menu / Modules / Mentioned Users and click enable